The tundra swans are giant white birds with a long and elegant body.

 Population and Habitat

-Tundra Cygnes is often confused with trumpeter cygnes, and the two species in appearance are also quite similar.
+Tundra Cygnes are often confused with trumpeter cygnes, and the two species in appearance are also quite similar.
 You are distinguished most easily by your calls.
 Tundra swans the water and floats to sleep.

-Those big birds are fed to aquatic plants, tubs and roots by dipping their heads.
+Those big birds are fed to aquatic plants, tubs, and roots by dipping their heads.
 They also consume shellfish and increase the flavour of grains and maize from farms.